-Goal 4.0 Address Natural Resource Issues
+Goal 4.0 Addressing natural resource issues

 Each year the District will monitor five (5) or more selected wells within the District for possible contamination problems, which would jeopardize the integrity of the groundwater, by collecting samples for analysis.

 Number of samples collected and analyzed each year on five (5) or more wells.